--Every woman possessed of a household qualification or of a ten pound occupation qualification within the meaning of The Representation of the People Act (1884), shall be entitled to be registered as a voter, and when registered to vote for the county or borough in which the qualifying premises re situate.
+1.-Every woman possessed of a household qualification or of a ten pound occupation qualification within the meaning of The Representation of the People Act (1884), shall be entitled to be registered as a voter, and when registered to vote or the county or borough in which the qualifying premises are situate.

-are situate. or the purposes of this Act, a woman shall not be disqualified by marriage for being registered as a voter, provided that a husband and wife shall not both be registered as voters in the same Parliamentary Borough or County Division.
+2.-For the purposes of this Act, a woman shall not be disqualified by marriage for being registered as a voter, provided that a husband and wife shall not both be registered as voters in the same Parliamentary Borough or County Division.

-N.B.-In the second Clause is incorporated an amendment of which Mr. Shackleton has given notice in the name of the Concilia tion Committee.
+N.B.-In the second Clause is incorporated an amendment of which Mr. Shackleton has given notice in the name of the Conciliation Committee.